malcolmBurdorf/blog/mbblog/content/posts/my-first-post.md

 hugo -t PaperMod
 ```

-This should automatically generate static files into the public folder.
+This should automatically generate static files into the 'public' folder.
 &nbsp;

 ### Step 7: Push